-The first three options are User selectable parameters to define Bradycardia, Tachycardia and Pause Duration when the User is processing the Sensor data.
+The first three options are User selectable parameters to define Bradycardia [allowed limit range: 30 - 75 BPM], Tachycardia [allowed limit range: 75 - 200 BPM] and Pause Duration [allowed limit range: 2 - 5 Seconds] when the User is processing the Sensor data.
 Default values are shown in Figure 4.4.
 The next options allow Users to customize data presented in the report.

 "Report - Exclude:" option: Users may wish to include or exclude some sections of the report - clicking the checkboxes will exclude the section.
 See below for more details on each section of the report.